August 16, 2024 | Net Health

 Why Is Understanding Value-Based Payment Systems Important?

 Value-based payment models are poised to change how care is delivered, and payment for care is calculated in the United States.
+Health systems are transitioning towards value-based care models, driven by financial pressures to adopt alternatives to the traditional fee-for-service payment structure.
 All initial programs experimenting with any method of value-based care payments have seen a reduction in medical costs, better patient outcomes, higher satisfaction with healthcare, a focus on prevention and wellness, and less reported burnout from physicians and other healthcare providers.
 With this wealth of benefits, more payment systems will switch to value-based care in the coming years.
 In fact, according to the 2023 Measurement Effort by the Health Care Payment Learning and Action Center, more than half of healthcare payments made in 2022 were tied to some form of quality and value measurements.

 While this change will happen over years, it is a large disruptor to the current methods of providing medical treatment, and every provider will need to reevaluate the way they work with patients and other providers as well as the way they document progress and treatments.
 The Healthcare Information and Management Systems Society advises that sweeping changes will need to be made to data collection, revenue planning, and business processes to achieve the goals set out by CMS in transitioning to value-based care models.